hardin47/website/Math154/Notes/08-classification.md

 3. predict class membership for the observation which was removed
 4. repeat by removing each observation one at a time

-* $k$-fold cross validation ($k$-fold CV)
+* $V$-fold cross validation ($V$-fold CV)
-    * like LOOCV except that the algorithm is run $k$ times on each group (of approximately equal size) from a partition of the data set.]
+    * like LOOCV except that the algorithm is run $V$ times on each group (of approximately equal size) from a partition of the data set.]
-    * LOOCV is a special case of $k$-fold CV with $k=n$
+    * LOOCV is a special case of $V$-fold CV with $V=n$
-    * advantage of $k$-fold is computational
+    * advantage of $V$-fold is computational
-    * $k$-fold often has a better bias-variance trade-off [bias is lower with LOOCV.  however, because LOOCV predicts $n$ observations from $n$ models which are basically the same, the variability will be higher (i.e., based on the $n$ data values).  with $k$-fold, prediction is on $n$ values from $k$ models which are much less correlated.  the effect is to average out the predicted values in such a way that there will be less variability from data set to data set.]
+    * $V$-fold often has a better bias-variance trade-off [bias is lower with LOOCV.  however, because LOOCV predicts $n$ observations from $n$ models which are basically the same, the variability will be higher (i.e., based on the $n$ data values).  with $V$-fold, prediction is on $n$ values from $V$ models which are much less correlated.  the effect is to average out the predicted values in such a way that there will be less variability from data set to data set.]

 #### CV for **Model assessment** 10-fold {-}